Just a couple of years ago my idea of a successful and happy life consisted of always making sure the boxes were checked…

 During this time, I was in a relationship that was toxic and my life was total chaos.
 I was afraid for anyone, including myself, to see how much of a mess and truly chaotic my life was.
 I lived this life in a mirage for many years and wore a costume and mask that showed the perfect life.
 I was unwilling, and really felt unable, to look at my emotions or to allow anybody else to see.
 The place I was in was leading toward catastrophic outcomes.

 One day, I was hit hard with a reality check.
 I had been in a toxic place for years and thoughts of needing change had been surfacing for a few months prior to the final blow.
 I realized, with the help of a few true friends, that I could no longer continue in the life I was leading for the sake of myself and my daughters.
 After much thinking, praying, and planning, I decided to make a change.
 I took an honest look at my emotions, my sacrifices, and my daily ‘checkboxes’.
 I decided to step out of my mirage and into reality.
-I decided to remove my costume and mask allowing myself and others to see me as a chaotic mess.
+I decided to remove my costume and mask allowing myself and others to see me as the chaotic mess I am.

 Making a life change is pretty scary.
 Do you know what is scarier?
 Regret.”Unknown